envoyproxy/gateway/docs/latest/api/extension_types.md

 _Underlying type:_ `string`

 HeaderMatchType specifies the semantics of how HTTP header values should be compared.
-Valid HeaderMatchType values are:
+Valid HeaderMatchType values are "Exact", "RegularExpression", and "Distinct".
- - "Exact": Use this type to match the exact value of the Value field against the value of the specified HTTP Header. - "RegularExpression": Use this type to match a regular expression against the value of the specified HTTP Header.
-The regex string must adhere to the syntax documented in https://github.com/google/re2/wiki/Syntax. - "Distinct": Use this type to match any and all possible unique values encountered in the specified HTTP Header.
-Note that each unique value will receive its own rate limit bucket.

 _Appears in:_
 - [HeaderMatch](#headermatch)